 Solid Waste Management and Resource Recovery Plan

-The Powell River Regional District has completed updating the Solid Waste Management and Resource Recovery Plan (SWMP); which includes more opportunities to recycle; compost yard, garden and food waste; clean up the former waste incinerator and dump site off Marine Avenue; and build a Resource Recovery Centre (including a waste transfer station) on a portion of the remediated Marine Avenue site.
+The qathet Regional District updated it’s Solid Waste Management and Resource Recovery Plan (SWMP) which was approved by the Ministry of Environment and Climate Change Strategy in 2018.
+The Plan includes more opportunities to recycle; compost yard, garden and food waste; clean up the former waste incinerator and dump site off Marine Avenue; and build a Resource Recovery Centre (including a waste transfer station) on a portion of the closed Marine Avenue site.

 What is a Solid Waste Management Plan?